open-city/school-admissions/Design.md

 We will use
 * Python for server side processes and data transformation
 * Javascript for client code
+* For web frameworks we will either use flask, or Django

 # Databases
 If we can get away with it, we'll use sqlite, if we need more performance we'll use PostGreSQL